Nikkormat / Nikomat

 Design and use

 The first Nikomat was introduced by Nikon in 1965 and went through a series of model iterations through the mid-1970s.
-Mine are both the second-generation FTN which appeared c.
+Both of mine are the second-generation FTN which appeared c.
 1967.
 It sold well, was in production a long time, and is not hard to find today.
 It wasn’t until 1975 that the next model, the FT2, came out.
 (McKeown, 1996).

-The Nikomat is a rugged, high-performance machine.
-An all-mechanical, manual exposure SLR.
+This is an all-mechanical, manual exposure SLR.
 The battery is only for the meter, so I leave it out and use a hand-held meter or the sunny 16 rule.

 Style

-The Nikomat has style, but it is not nearly as recognizable as the Nikon F.
+The Nikomat is a well-known camera with some style, but it is not nearly as recognizable as the Nikon F.

 Controls

-The controls differ a bit from most other 1960s and 70s Japanese SLRs.
-Instead of a shutter speed dial on the top plate, there’s a collar around the lens mount, similar to the (later) Olympus OM-1.
+The shutter speed control is a little odd; it’s not the usual dial on the top plate.
+Instead, there’s a collar around the lens mount, similar to the (later) Olympus OM-1.
 The film sensitivity (ASA/ISO) is set with a sliding tab, also located on a collar around the lens mount.

 I like the lens-collar shutter speed control.
 It puts the three essential picture-taking controls (focus, aperture, shutter speed) in one place — lens-centric.
 Although I’d say this idea is better executed on the Olympus OM-1.